NitaiEdelberg/Ai-Tetris/README.md

 ---

+### **Eckity Framework**
+Eckity is a Python framework designed for building genetic algorithms, providing the structure for individuals, populations, and genetic operations like selection, crossover, and mutation.
+It serves as the foundational framework in our project, allowing us to implement and customize a genetic algorithm to optimize the performance of the Tetris AI.

+In our implementation, we extended Eckity's core components to tailor them for Tetris optimization.
+Specifically, we enhanced the genetic operations (selection, crossover, and mutation) for evolving AI weights.
+We also customized the evaluator to simulate Tetris games and assess the performance of AI agents based on their weight configurations.

+By using the Eckity framework and adjusting this custom features, we were able to create a system that evolves Tetris-playing AI agents and optimizes their performance through genetic algorithms.

+---

 ### **Project Summary**

 This project implements **Tetris AI using a genetic algorithm**.
 The AI improves by **evolving weights** over multiple generations.
 The AI plays Tetris by **evaluating board states** using heuristics.
 The game supports **human vs AI** and **AI-only modes** with **graphical rendering**.